nbielak/studyguidenotes/JavaScript.md

 one that will be pushed on callback queue

 dont want to fill callback queue with slow code or else won't be able to rerender quickly

+#IIFE

+immediately called after you define it

+when you want to creat a new variable scope

+surrounding parenthesis prevent from treating as a function declaration

+final parens execute the function

+calling function exactly when you are defining it

+attach private data to a function creates fresh environments avoids polluting the global namespace